sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial02/presentation.md

 ---

-## Generate the 5-scale Lausanne2018 brain parcellations and the brain structural connectivity matrices
+## Generate the brain parcellations and the structural connectivity matrices with CMP3

 ---

-## Exercise 1: Use `cmpbidsappmanager` to configure the anatomical and diffusion pipelines
+## Exercise 1: Use cmpbidsappmanager to configure the pipelines

-Learn how to configure CMP3 pipelines and create their configuration files with `cmpbidsappmanager`
+Learn how to configure the anatomical and diffusion pipelines and create their configuration files with `cmpbidsappmanager`

 ---

-## Launch `cmpbidsappmanager`
+## Launch cmpbidsappmanager

 - Open a terminal and launch `cmpbidsmanager`:
 ```